 The Company's ViewSpot product is a cloud-based platform that Smith Micro's MNO customers use to display their promotional content on mobile devices in their retail outlets.
 Using this solution, the MNOs have the ability to promote specific mobile devices in targeted geographic retail locations and monitor the efficacy of the promotions and consumer interactions with in-store display devices and the targeted promotional content.
 Smith Micro sells a royalty free license and cloud-based services to serve the promotional content and capture consumer interaction with the in-store display mobile device.
-ViewSpot services depend on a significant level of integration, interdependency, and interrelation between the on-premise applications, consulting services and the cloud services, and are accounted for together as a single performance obligation.
-ViewSpot services are sold on a fixed fee basis to Smith Micro's customers based on pre-defined purchase orders.
+ViewSpot services depend on a significant level of integration, interdependency, and interrelation between the on-premise applications, consulting services are sold on a fixed fee basis to Smith Micro's customers based on pre-defined purchase orders.
 Since Smith Micro is obligated to provide the required services over the contract period, the revenue is recognized over time.